-It is with sincere pleasure that I welcome you to the COBRAS and offer you this information as a way to get started quickly and efficiently.
+It is with sincere pleasure that I welcome you to the COBRAS and offers you this information as a way to get started quickly and efficiently.

 The COBRAS was founded in 1991 by Frank Schneider as a way for the over-45 individual to begin racing or keep racing if they have been already.
-COBRAS is a lot of things: a bicycle racing club, a social club, and a place to exchange cycling ideas about racing technique, bike maintenance, nutrition and training.
+Today, COBRAS membership is open to senior or master racers of any age.
+COBRAS is a lot of things: a bicycle racing club, a social club, and a place to exchange cycling ideas about racing technique, bike maintenance, nutrition, and training.

 We want you to be as involved in our organization as you want, and encourage you to volunteer or just race as much or as little as you wish.
 We are primarily a developmental club; we want to help people make the transition from a recreational cyclist to a competitive one.